BolajiAyodeji/Blogposts/ck1t37464002mkts1oywwcyth.md

 In order for a file to be highlighted, a language and lexer must be defined there.

-Most languages are detected by their file extension.
-This is the fastest and most common situation.

 If you experience any issue with Linguist, a quick way to get help is by contributing via [Pull Requests](https://github.com/github/linguist/pulls) or submitting an [Issue](https://github.com/github/linguist/issues).